ASSERT-KTH/DepPrune/README.md

 ### Configurations about each package

-`repo.json` is a file with all necessary meta information for one or multiple repos.
+Generate `repo.json`, which is a file with all necessary meta information for one or multiple repos.

 ```
 {